simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

    The simp_nfs module utilizes an NFS root mount which must be used to export any further directories from this server.
-   See :ref:`Additional_Directories` for and example of how to do this.
+   See :ref:`Additional_Directories` for an example of how to do this.

 Client
 ^^^^^^